jflamy/owlcms4/README.md

 ### Features and Documentation

 See the application [Web Site](https://jflamy.github.io/owlcms4/#) for a full overview.
+The following short videos demonstrate using the software in minimalist mode for a [very simple club meet](https://jflamy.github.io/owlcms4/#/Demo1) and using the typical features for a [standard competition](https://jflamy.github.io/owlcms4/#/Demo2).

-## Installation Options
+### Installation Options
 Several installation options are possible, depending on what is available at the competition site

-#### Easiest: Cloud-Based Installation (Internet required)
+#### Easiest: Cloud-Based Installation

-If there is good internet communication at the competition site, there is no need to install anything locally.
+- If there is good internet communication at the competition site, the process is extremely simple.

-- There is a one-click install procedure to the free (0$) tier of the Heroku cloud service.
+  - There is a one-click install procedure to a *free* (0$) cloud service called Heroku (a division of Salesforce.com).
-- The install will create your own private copy of the application, with your own database.
+  - The install will create your *own private copy* of the application, with your *own database*.
   - The owlcms software runs as a web site.
-All the various display screens and devices connect to the cloud using the competition site's wifi or ethernet network.
+All the various display screens and devices connect to the cloud using the competition site's network.

 ![Slide9](docs/img/PublicResults/CloudExplained/Slide9.SVG)